The Erawan Group is managed on

 Board of Director’s Structure

-The Company has set the qualifications of our directors not only are in line with the SET’s requirements, but also are much more intensive.
+The Company has set the qualifications of our directors not only are in line with the SET’s requirements but also are much more intensive.
 The Director’s office terms is three years each term with clear scopes of work and with power being balanced between non-executive directors that included the Chairman of the Board and the President isn’t the same person where their roles, authority and responsibilities are clearly separated to maintain balance between managing and supervising function.

 The Board has appointed the sub-committees to clearly define duties and responsibilities and also has a rotation policy among directors to sit at different committees for appropriate timeframe and on appropriate occasions.
 Chairman of the sub-committee is responsible for submitting a clear-cut policy of his committee to the Board.
-Every committee must appoint a secretary, who will coordinate with directors and the management to ensure that the policy was applied in action and record minutes of meeting in writing.
+Every committee must appoint a secretary, who will coordinate with directors and the management to ensure that the policy is applied in action and record minutes of meeting in writing.

 Board of Director’s Composition